irsl/dfwfw/CONFIG.md

  - action: see `action` definition

 ### wider_world_to_container

 Using wider_world_to_container rules you can make services running inside your containers accessible from the outside world.
-DFWFW configures DNAT rules in the background according to the configuration.
+In case of IPv4, DFWFW configures DNAT rules in the background according to the configuration and also forward rules accepting the same ports.
+In case of IPv6, DFWFW configures forward rules accepting the specified ports (TODO).

 The following keys can be specified inside `container_to_host`:
  - rules: array of `wider_world_to_container_rule_definition`